bekisoqov/tajik_tst_files/README.md

 # tajik_tst_files
-Here you can find code file and a sample .JSON file that I used to evaluate the effective two different TTS models in tajik language.
+Here you can find code file and a sample .JSON file that I used to evaluate the effectiveness of two different TTS models in Tajik language.